-The London Times just confirmed (September 2018) what we first proclaimed a decade ago.
-When it comes to TripAdvisor reviews, you can’t believe what you read.
-Undercover operations by The Times caught companies buying 5-star reviews on TripAdvisor.
+Back in September 2018, The London Times also confirmed what we first proclaimed a decade ago in their article entitled “A third of TripAdvisor reviews are fake’ as cheats buy five stars.”
+When it comes to TripAdvisor reviews, you can’t believe everything you read.
+Undercover operations by The Times caught companies buying reviews on TripAdvisor.
 They make reasonable claim that top rated hosts (B&B) have up to twice as many fake reviews as lower rated ones.
 In addition to fake positive reviews, there is likely an equal business in providing negative reviews for rival companies.

-“Hotels and restaurants are trying to cheat their way to the top of TripAdvisor amid claims that as many as one in three reviews is fake.” — London Times.
+“Hotels and restaurants are trying to cheat their way to the top of TripAdvisor…” — London Times.
 That while the TripAdvisor website states emphatically “TripAdvisor has a zero-tolerance fraud policy.”
 But seriously, how could both of these be true, especially ten years after this matter first came into public awareness.

 Don’t believe it?
-We checked for fake Hawaii hotel reviews and what we found was shocking.
+We checked for TripAdvisor Review Fraud in Hawaii and what we found was still shocking.

-We are usually suspicious when reading accommodation reviews.
-In part, being in the industry, we have heard too many first hand stories about people writing fake reviews.
+It is prudent to be suspicious when reading accommodation reviews.
+In part, being in the industry, we have simply heard too many first hand stories about people writing fake reviews.

-We decided to check the top Hawaii hotels that were listed in the TripAdvisor 2017 Readers Choice Awards.
-We ran that property through a review analyzer called Fakespot and the results are as follows:
+We decided to check today on the top 10 Hawaii hotels that were listed on TripAdvisor, under Hawaii hotels with best value.
+We ran those properties through a review analyzer called Fakespot and the results were as follows:

 Aulani, a Disney Resort.
-Fakespot: 20% unreliable reviews.
+Fakespot: up to 20% unreliable reviews.
+Rated B. Good job.

 Tremendous financial incentive for top ranking.